BrunoASMauricio/ProjectBase/README.md

 ### General

+- [ ] Add ProjectBase configs
+  - [ ] For project wide flags
+  - [ ] For build system setup
+  - [ ] For config system setup
-- [ ] Print information about the running thread, if it takes too long
+- [X] Print information about the running thread, if it takes too long
 - [ ] Add auto-test option that pulls each repository independently, loads and builds the project, runs all tests and checks if everything went ok
 - [ ] Consecutive failures should only make ProjectBase quit if they happen in quick succession
 - [ ] Add option to disable dense logging